JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 Group size: Billions.
 Total = **-20,000,000** (This number overwhelms everything, but reflects the scale of the tragedy).

 ### 3 Humanity - survival

+Context: Ender's victory secured the survival of humanity, ending the existential threat posed by the Buggers.

 - ΔOS = +1.00 (Prevention of potential extinction)
 - VSA = 0.55